 - Next Generation 9-1-1 (NG9-1-1): - a.
 Boundaries Development of the Public Safety Answering Point boundaries.
 Accurate Cadastral data and PLSS digital representation will support the creation of boundaries. - b.
 Addresses Development of address data that are National Emergency Number Association (NENA) standard compliant and will be integrated into the MSDI Structures & Addresses theme. - c.
-Road Centerlines Development of road centerline data that are NENA standard compliant and will be integrated into the MSDI Transportation theme. - Development of GIS to support Disaster and Emergency Operations and Planning: Local, Regional, and MSDI layers are used to help plan and mitigate in the event of a disaster or emergency response situation including, but not limited to:
+Road Centerlines Development of road centerline data that are NENA standard compliant and will be integrated into the MSDI Transportation theme. - Development of GIS to support Disaster and Emergency Operations, Resilience, and Planning.
+Local, regional, and MSDI geographic information data layers are used to help plan and mitigate in the event of a disaster or emergency response situation including, but not limited to: wildfires, earthquakes, drought, flooding, severe weather, and invasive species.